companieshouse/psc-discrepancies.api.ch.gov.uk/README.md

 In a different design, the growing report and its discrepancy data would be stored in a web-service specific session store.
-We rejected this as the session store is not really fit for purpose at the moment (see TODO).
+We rejected this as the session store is not really fit for purpose at the moment.

 The design of the system is simplified by storing the growing report in the API and having the web service add to it incrementally.
 When the web journey is finished and the report is complete, the web service updates the status of the report, using a PUT on the API to change the status to COMPLETE.
 This signals the API to validate the report as a whole and send it on to CHIPS.

-### Model
-TODO: one discrepancy at the moment.

 ### Data storage
 The API Service, like most other Companies House services, stores its back-end